badripaudel77/Information-manager-web-app-spring-boot/README.md

 - Create Elastci Beanstalk
   - create enviroment and configure .... and done.
-  - now deploy the jar fire from target using mavent install generated jar and it should be it.
+  - now deploy the jar fire from target using maven install generated jar and it should be it.

 ### Application has been deployed to AWS cloud